 The door burst open and all I could hear where screeches and weird birdlike noises.
 “What on earth is going on in my living room?”

 I slowly came out of bed to find my husband frantically looking for an old shirt or a piece of cloth.
 He then handed me the bird and said, “Here, take care of him I have to leave but will be back soon.”

 During the same time that we had this new baby bird in our house, my husband’s illness got worse and we were forced to be in and out of the hospital and in and out of doctor appointments.
 Also, I had been experiencing weird and debilitating health issues while at work and one day I started having early contractions which resulted in me being put on bed rest.
 I was also in and out of hospital and doctor visits myself.
 Crazy times but in all of this, little Marley still needed to be taken care of.

 Interesting creatures these mockingbirds.

 During the first few weeks of life, they need to be fed about every 15 minutes and if you don’t well, the entire house will know, kind of like a newborn baby.
-So with all the madness going on we were waking up all hours of the night and feeding Marley.
-Cleaning up his poop-filled box and tucking him into his straw and blankie.
+So with all the madness going on we were waking up all hours of the early morning and feeding Marley.
+Cleaning up his poop-filled box and tucking him into his straw and blanky.

 We had to take Marley to doctor appointments, the store, the hospital, school, and anywhere we were planning on spending more than 15 to 30 minutes.